Fully spectral scheme for the linear BGK equation on the whole space: Introduction

 In the following, we will propose a fully spectral method to approximate the perturbation $h$ which satisfies by a direct computation from (\ref{equation/edp1}):

 The right hand side is defined by

 and is nothing more than the orthogonal projection onto $Span\{\mu,v\mu,v^2 \mu\}^\perp$.

 Our main purpose is to propose discrete analogues of this hypocoercivity result together with discrete analogues of the conservation laws.
 We mention that our numerical method will not introduce any artificial boundary condition.
+In this work, only the linearized BGK operator is considered, but more general linear collision operators may be considered as long as their representation in the Hermite basis is banded.